 The good news is that addiction truly is a treatable disease.
 Drug abuse changes the physical function of the brain, and it takes medical attention to bring back a functional level of sobriety.
-Regardless of the reason substance use began, the right professionals and personalized guidance and treatment will greatly increase your chances of success.1
+Regardless of the reason substance use began, the right professionals and personalized guidance and treatment greatly increases your chances of success.
+Quitting drugs takes more than strong willpower.
+It is good to remember that it is not necessary for a person to voluntarily choose to go to rehab in order for it to be successful.

 The following are some symptoms of opiate abuse: